twskj/pretty-swag/KNOWNBUGS.md

-- [ ] merging for allOf oneOf is broken
+- [ ] merging for allOf oneOf is currently broken